ekeih/dwdpollen/README.md

 # DWD Pollen API Client

-The DWD (Deutscher Wetterdienst) published information about the current and future pollen load in Germany.
+The DWD (Deutscher Wetterdienst) publishes information about the current and future pollen load in Germany.
-The data is publish as an [JSON endpoint](https://opendata.dwd.de/climate_environment/health/alerts/s31fg.json) and documented in this [German PDF](https://opendata.dwd.de/climate_environment/health/alerts/Beschreibung_pollen_s31fg.pdf).
+The data is published as an [JSON endpoint](https://opendata.dwd.de/climate_environment/health/alerts/s31fg.json) and documented in this [German PDF](https://opendata.dwd.de/climate_environment/health/alerts/Beschreibung_pollen_s31fg.pdf).

 ## Install
 ```angular2html
 pip install dwdpollen
 ```

-## Usage
+## `region_id` and `partregion_id`
 The API uses the `region_id` and `partregion_id` to identify the different regions in Germany.
 The following regions are available:

 ```